Malkoff E2XT Flashlight (Head) Review

-Malkoff recently released a couple of throw heads.
-The two are similar, and I got the E2XT.
-It’s a very throwy head and has a nice wide voltage range.
-Read on for more.
+Malkoff recently released the Malkoff E2XT Flashlight.
+It’s a very throwy head and has a nice, wide voltage range.
+Read on for more testing!

 Official Specs and Features